Special care allowance

 - rehabilitation or adaptation training course based on law

-- drawing up of rehabilitation assessment or rehabilitation plan
+- drawing up of rehabilitation assessment or rehabilitation plan.

-You cannot get special care allowance while you care for the child, if you are paid a salary for the same time or if Kela pays you a daily allowance for the same time.
+- You are paid a wage or salary for the same time or Kela pays you a daily allowance for the same time.
 Daily allowances include pregnancy allowance and special pregnancy allowance, parental allowance and sickness allowance.

 If you are being paid special care allowance, you cannot be paid an unemployment benefit at the same time.